tbender4/GoogleAppliedCS/README.md

 # GoogleAppliedCS
-Repository of completed work from Google's Applied CS Skills program.
+Repository of completed work from Google's Applied CS Skills online course.

+## 1) Anagrams
+Anagrams is a simple letter-rearranging game.
+The dictionary is parsed into multiple Data Structure types to improve runtime performance.